-Which MacBook is best for Productivity?
+Which MacBook is best for work & productivity?

 You'll get iWork for free when you buy any new Mac laptop, which means you'll be able to use Apple's Pages, Numbers and Keynote applications (the rivals to Microsoft's Word, Excel and PowerPoint).

-Which MacBook should I buy for running graphics intensive applications?
+Which MacBook should I buy for running graphics-intensive applications?

 If you want to use your MacBook for more powerful tasks like running creative applications, then the MacBook Air and MacBook might not be the best option.